bitforge/yago_ar_button/README.md

     text="Place in your space"
     qr-size="300"
     qr-title="Here we go!"
-    qr-text="Scan the QR Code with your smartphone to place the model in your space.">
+    qr-text="Scan the QR Code with your smartphone to place the model in your space." project-color="#ff0000">
 </ar-button>
 ```